-- All open derivative contracts be marked-tomarket (present valued) and summed; - A single net payment be made as final settlement to whichever party holds the overall profit from those contracts; and - Collateral be liquidated (if held).
+- All open transactions be marked-to-market (present valued) and summed; - A single net payment be made as final settlement to whichever party holds the overall profit from those transactions; and - Collateral be liquidated (if held).

-Settlement netting (also called payment netting) requires that all foreign exchange obligations between us and a counterparty, that are payable on the same settlement date, be netted to produce a single payment obligation for each currency traded.
+Settlement netting (also called payment netting) requires that all payment obligations between us and a counterparty, that are payable on the same settlement date, be netted to produce a single payment obligation for each currency traded.